kkshinkai/nodocs/README.md

 Getting Started
 ---------------

-- Start by writing a pretty open source library or application, and open source it.
+- Start by writing a pretty library or application.
+Then open source it.

-- Don't write documentation, or be vague, and leave the user confused.
+- Do not write any documentation, or be vague.
+Leave the users confused.

-- Think about the confusion and anger of the users, and celebrate it.
+- Think about the confusion and anger of the users.
+Celebrate it.

 Advanced
 --------